Vectorman 2

-Vectorman 2 is a 2D action platformer developed by BlueSky Software and published by Sega.
-Released just a year after the original Vectorman, the game retains the game's core gameplay while expanding its mechanics.
-While multiple sequels were planned or proposed, no further entries in the series have surfaced to date.
+Vectorman 2 is a 1996 action-platform video game developed by BlueSky Software and published by Sega for the Sega Genesis.
+Released a year after the original Vectorman, the game retains the game's core gameplay while expanding its mechanics.
+Multiple attempts to create a Vectorman 3 were proposed to Sega, with none of them coming to fruition.

 Gameplay

 The gameplay is similar to the first Vectorman game.
 The game plays as a 2D action platformer.
 The player maneuvers the main character, Vectorman through levels by running and jumping, and attacking enemies primarily through shooting projectile attacks.
 The game consists of 22 levels; more than the original game's 16, but levels in the game are generally shorter and smaller than ones found in the original.
 Like the original, Vectorman has a simple shooting mechanism by default that shoots in a straight line, but weapon upgrades that change and increase damage are collectable through levels.
 Vectorman may again morph into different forms with different abilities too, now done by defeating enemies; defeating a scorpion enemy will morph Vectorman into a scorpion and allows him to walk on particularly hot surfaces without taking damage, while defeating a rhinoceros beetle give Vectorman a large horned head he can ram into enemies.
 The game retains the same health system; a life bar made of orbs monitors Vectorman's health; taking damage lowers the number of orbs, while collecting "health orbs" restore it.
 If all health is lost before Vectorman can be directed to the end of a level, a life is lost and progress through the level is reset, causing the player to start over.
 Adjustable difficulties may be selected by the player as well.